DC Circuit Components 221

 PN diode

-A semiconductor diode that has one positively charged side and one negatively charged side.
+A diode that has one positively charged side and one negatively charged side.
 The PN diode allows current to flow only from the negative side to the positive side.

 polarity

-Having two oppositely charged poles, one positive and one negative.
+The state of having two oppositely charged poles, one positive and one negative.
 Polarity determines the direction in which current flows.

 pole pieces